8288tom/idomoo_fullstack_tech_challenege/README.md

    For sample design reference please see this link on zeplin: https://zpl.io/bLn3GDG.

 Security credentials for API usage are provided with the task and are reducted from this README.

-The task did not specifically said to make the form dynamic but I went ahead and made it dynamic.
-What it means is, that it will work on any account (not fully tested), the only limitation is that the parmaeters must have a description of "text" or "media" (not case sensitive) to distinguish between placeholders.